D.C. Urban Moms forum allows parents to gab about schools but reinforces segregation, study finds

 The study says that Deal Middle and Wilson High are the most commonly mentioned schools in these forums.
 These are the neighborhood schools in upper Northwest, and D.C.
 Urban Mom posters are frequently sharing advice on how to get into these schools.

-But Steele said the study should have noted that these schools are actually the most diverse in the city, with Wilson having a population that is 39 percent White, 29 percent Black, 22 percent White, 5 percent Asian and two percent who identify with two more races.
+But Steele said the study should have noted that these schools are actually the most diverse in the city, with Wilson having a population that is 39 percent White, 29 percent Black, 22 percent Hispanic, 5 percent Asian and two percent who identify with two more races.

 (Wilson is the only one of the nine D.C. neighborhood high schools that has a population of White students that exceeds one percent, although many of these schools are located in diverse neighborhoods.)